Once Upon a Time (Tiwa Savage album): Critical reception

 Once Upon a Time was met with generally positive reviews from music critics.
 Ayomide Tayo of Nigerian Entertainment Today awarded the album 4 stars out of 5, praising Savage's songwriting skills and commending the producers for bringing "depth and range to the album's production."
-TayoTV's Ronke Adepoju assigned a score of 8.75/10, applauding Savage for "showing her versatility by working with different artistes from different genres" and saying she "managed to pull it off with the minimum help possible."
+TayoTV's Ronke Adepoju assigned a score of 8.75/10, applauding Savage for "showing her versatility by working with different artistes from different genres".
+Adepoju also said she "managed to pull it off with the minimum help possible."
 Hip Hop World Magazine granted the album 4 stars out of 5, acknowledging Savage for "producing an album that accommodates her songwriting skill and pop ambitions."

 In a less enthusiastic review, TooXclusive's Ogaga Sakpaide gave the album 2.5 stars out of 5, criticizing it for lacking "an actual identity and organic sound".
 Writing for YNaija, Wilfred Okiche said the album has "too many fillers, too much autotune, too much Don Jazzy and an over dependence on the gloss".
 Okiche also wrote that "one has to dig deep to find the real substance".